 Do you remember your parents talking about their diet and exercise habits as much as we do today?

-Sure, they had the grapefruit and Scarsdale diets, Jazzercise and the ThighMaster.
+Sure, they had trendy diets, must-attend group fitness programs and celebrity-endorsed exercise equipment.
 But an obsession with how to get thin and fit did not seem to invade nearly every waking minute as it does today.

 A recent study found that even though today we spend more time and money focusing on how to lose weight than our parents did, we weigh more than they did at the same age.